Epilepsy and Seizures in Children

-A ketogenic diet is a type of diet is very high in fat, and very low in carbohydrates.
+A ketogenic diet.
+This type of diet is very high in fat, and very low in carbohydrates.
+Enough protein

-Enough protein is included to help promote growth.
-The diet causes the body to make
+is included to help promote growth.
+The diet causes the body to make ketones.
+These

-ketones.
-These are chemicals made from the breakdown of body fat.
-The brain and heart
+are chemicals made from the breakdown of body fat.
+The brain and heart work normally

-work normally with ketones as an energy source.
-This special diet must be strictly
+with ketones as an energy source.
+This special diet must be strictly followed.
+Too

-followed.
-Too many carbohydrates can stop ketosis.
-Researchers aren’t sure why the
+many carbohydrates can stop ketosis.
+Researchers aren’t sure why the diet works.
+But

-diet works.
-But some children become seizure-free when put on the diet.
-The diet doesn’t
+some children become seizure-free when put on the diet.
+The diet doesn’t work for

 This is a pair of large nerves in the neck.
 If your child is age 12 or older and has

-partial seizures that are not controlled well with medicine, VNS may be an option.
+partial seizures that aren't controlled well with medicine, VNS may be an option.